KeenanJWong/Electricity-Usage-Analysis/README.md

 With no definite pattern from the overview page - perhaps we need more detail to understand our power consumption behaviour.
     This is where the second page 'Above C.Average Breakdown' comes in.
+    This page focuses on the hours during the selected datetime period where the power usage is above the cumulative average.

+The 'Hours of day above cumulative average' lists the datetime hours by descending order of Power above the cumulative average
+    Selecting the date will filter the below table 'Breakdown by app' and Above Cumulative Average Per app waterfall graph.
+The 'Breakdown by app' seperates the power consumption by app and compares it against the cumulative average (For the app).